Philosophy

 One of my favorite clients!

 Fiber animals need to have their fiber removed on a regular basis in order to remain healthy.
 This process need not be stressful or unpleasant, but sometimes past bad experiences make an animal wary, fearful, or even violent.
-I love animals and will treat your with the same care that I do my own.
+I love animals and will treat yours with the same care that I do my own.
 I try to work quickly and efficiently, but speed is not my primary goal: safe and painless removal of the fleece is, and sometimes this requires taking a break or changing the shearing position in order to accommodate your animal’s particular needs, or even talking, humming, or singing to the animal.

 I shear for both pet/hobby flocks and production flocks, and I use the accepted professional shearing methods based on my training.
 If you or your animals have special needs, please let me know.
 I have disabled sheep at my own farm and understand that accommodations need to be made.